princecodes247/princecodes247/README.md

 3. Twitter: @prince_codes247
 4. LinkedIn: Prince Codes
-- ⚡ Fun facts: I'm an electrical electronics engineering student, I'ma leftie😅, I prefer working on the Frontend.
+- ⚡ Fun facts: I'm an electrical electronics engineering student, I'ma leftie😅, I prefer working on the Backend.
 <!--
 **princecodes247/princecodes247** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.